MicrosoftDocs/mixed-reality/mixed-reality-docs/multimodal-interaction-overview.md

 To help guide designers and developers through choices that can be difficult in MR, we've also included guidance on using multiple interaction models in the Transitioning Interaction Models article below.

-Areas of special attention - like Transitioning interaction Models - will be called out with the following:
 > [!Note]
 > Utilizing multiple interaction models in a single application can create difficulties for end users.
 Please check out our guidance in the article [Transitioning Interaction Models](coming-soon.md).

 ## Next Section: Visual Design Language
-Click the link below or follow the page navigation to continue to the next section on Visual Design Language.
+Click the link below or follow the page navigation to continue to the next section on [Visual Design Language](coming-soon.md).